thoughtspot/rest-api-sdk/Java/doc/controllers/group.md

 # Add Users to Group

 To programmatically add existing ThoughtSpot users to a group, use this API endpoint.

-When you assign users to a group, the users inherits the privileges assigned to that group.
+hen you assign users to a group, the users inherits the privileges assigned to that group.

 At least one of id or name of the group is required.
 When both are given,then user id will be considered.

 ```java
 CompletableFuture<Boolean> addUsersToGroupAsync(